 Herbal medicines are effective in providing symptom relief, and avoidance of certain foods and drinks can help to reduce reflux episodes.
 Mindful eating practices can help to enhance salivary gland function and thus improve esophageal acid clearance.

 As well as addressing dietary and lifestyle behaviours to improve symptoms and reduce episodes, our Naturopaths can prescribe certain herbal medicines that are effective in soothing, healing and reducing inflammation in the lining of the esophagus (a common occurrence in reflux).
-It is also important to improve the tone of the smooth muscle found in the lower esophageal sphincter (LOS) – the LOS allows the passage of food into the stomach, and also prevents the reflux of gastric contents back into the esophagus.
+It is also important to improve the tone of the smooth muscle found in the lower esophageal sphincter (LOS) – the LOS allows the passage of food into the stomach and also prevents the reflux of gastric contents back into the esophagus.
 Patients with reflux have been found to have poor LOS tone, and therefore improving the tone of the smooth muscles in the LOS can help to reduce reflux episodes.

 As you can see, there are multiple angles from which reflux can be managed naturally.
-Rather than relying on medications, we assist clients in reducing symptoms through dietary and lifestyle modifications, addressing the cause (supporting optimal digestive processes and improving LOS tone), and promoting healing of damaged esophageal tissue.
+Rather than relying on medications, we assist clients in reducing symptoms through dietary and lifestyle modifications, addressing the cause (supporting optimal digestive processes and improving LOS tone), and promoting the healing of damaged esophageal tissue.

-We welcome all new clients to book in for a free 15 minute discovery call, where you are able to ask questions and understand what treatment may look like for you.
+We welcome all new clients to book in for a free 15-minute discovery call, where you are able to ask questions and understand what treatment may look like for you.
 Phone (07) 5458 4800 to speak to our friendly reception team.